Wiredcraft/test-backend/README.md

 # Zombieville a.k.a coming back from the dead

-Managed to get the basic funcionality of seaching for persons within range of another person.
+Managed to get the basic funcionality of seaching for persons within range of some coordinates.
 Basically, with the use of MongoDB GeoJSON functionality, I can let the database to all the calculations.
 The only major problem was, with all the brackets in a Mongoose query, I misplaced a parameter and it took hours of reading and searching for more things to read before I realized I had a parameter in the wrong place.

 So without further adieu:

- **Finding a group of Persons within range of some coordinates*: POST http://127.0.0.1:3000/api/user/radar : Retrieve a group of Persons from the database based on distance from some coordinates
+ **Finding a group of Persons within range of some coordinates**: POST http://127.0.0.1:3000/api/user/radar : Retrieve a group of Persons from the database based on distance from some coordinates
  * param JSON

  {"position": {"coordinates": [float, float]},